 Rose Saia (Fugitive Stories co-founder)

 Rose Saia is a Moth and Massmouth story slam winner who most enjoys telling stories outside of competition.
 She's been a featured teller at The International Institute “Suitcase Stories” and WGBH’s Stories from the Stage as well as on other stages in the Boston area.
-When she isn’t telling stories she’s hearing them at her day job as food pantry director for Open Table in Maynard which provides food and meals to over 400 households a week.
+Rose is the food pantry director for Open Table in Maynard which provides food and meals to over 400 households a week.
 She's lived in Acton for 25 years but grew up in South Boston, a place full of stories.
 She is the co-founder of Fugitive Stories who loves returning to the warmth of this community of tellers and those who join to hear them.

 $10/online • $12/door • Order your tickets here.

 Online ticketing ends at 4pm on the day of the show.

 Doors open at 5:30pm.
 Storytelling starts at 6pm.